-Appendix 3 - eReturns
+Appendix 2 - eReturns

-The eReturns portal allows political parties, political campaigners, associated entities, donors and third parties to fulfil their obligations under Part XX of the Electoral Act.
-By preparing and lodging disclosure returns electronically the need to re-key data is eliminated and it ensures that information is accurately reported on the AEC website when returns are made publically available.
+The eReturns portal allows donors and other entities to fulfil their obligations under Part XX of the Electoral Act.
+By preparing and lodging disclosure returns electronically the need to re-key data is eliminated and it ensures that information is accurately reported on the Transparency Register.

 To use the eReturns portal you need an account with a unique username and password.
-New donors will have a username and password sent to them with their obligation letter.
+Newly identified donors will have a username and password sent to them with their obligation letter.
 Donors can register online before they receive an obligation letter.

-For more information about lodging a return online using eReturns please refer to the eReturns Quick Reference Guides, available on the AEC website.
+For more information about lodging a return online using eReturns please refer to the eReturns Donor Quick Reference Guide, available on the AEC website.